-- 686. In 2017, when asked about donations from the Guptas, then-ANC Treasurer Mr Zweli Mkhize told the media that "There is not a single donor who can claim to control the ANC ...
-We will not accept a donation we can't accept publicly."
-But this was clearly not always the case.
+Mkhize told the media that "There is not a single donor who can claim to control the ANC ...
+We will not accept a donation we can't accept publicly."581 But this was clearly not always the case.
 ANC Treasurer-General Mr Paul Mashatile has said that since the signing of the Act, the ANC has found it very difficult to fundraise from the private sector: "There are many private companies that don't want to be disclosed.
 That is why at the moment we don't disclose who is funding us.
 [The act] has created a very difficult environment for fundraising."
-This is evinced by the party's current well-publicised inability to pay its employees' salaries. - 687.
-President Ramaphosa confirmed that the ANC has no official policy on donations.
-He stated that
+This is evinced by the party's current well-publicised inability to pay its employees' salaries.582

+687. President Ramaphosa confirmed that the ANC has no official policy on donations.
+583 He stated that

-There is an expectation - based on the ANC Constitution, its principles and its values - that the ANC would not knowingly accept monies that are the product of a criminal act, are offered in exchange for favours or are from a source known to engage in illegal or unethical activities.
+There is an expectation - based on the ANC Constitution, its principles and its values - that the ANC would not knowingly accept monies that are the product of a criminal act, are offered in exchange for favours or are from a source known to engage in illegal or unethical activities.584 heavily reliant on government contracts, such as Bosasa, without investigating them.
+It was put to President Ramaphosa that the unlawful activities of Bosasa had been the subject of media reports since at least 2009, and that it was difficult to accept that vigilant members of the ANC would not have been aware that Bosasa was the recipient of large government contracts under dubious circumstances.586 How, then, it may be asked, could the party continue to accept donations and other benefits from Bosasa?

 688. When asked to explain how breaches in respect of this principle occur, President Ramaphosa posited that these breaches happened when the unlawful or unethical conduct of a donor only came to light after the donation was made.
 So the breach happened "after the fact."
-Parties could not "refund" donors as they were "always strapped for cash."585
+Parties could not "refund" donors as they were "always strapped for cash."
+585 part of the ANC, and that, in hindsight, the party should have been more alert and should have become aware of the issue earlier.587